plomlompom/mtgtool/README.md

 The card data output format in the examples above is not fixed.
 A template string can be provided with the `-f` option.
-The string may enclose certain keywords in `%` symbols, to be replaced with the respective card data.
-Example:
+The string may enclose certain keywords in `%` symbols, to be replaced with the respective card data:

     $ ./mtgtool.py -c 'Thermo-Alchemist' -f 'Card name: %name% (%mana_cost%)'
     Card name: Thermo-Alchemist ({1}{R})